 Particular names are defined by this specification for the cases when the Jakarta EE product includes the corresponding technology.
 For all application components that have access to the Jakarta Transaction UserTransaction interface, the appropriate UserTransaction object can be found using the name java:comp/UserTransaction.
 In all containers except the applet container, application components may lookup a CORBA ORB instance using the name java:comp/ORB.
 For all application components that have access to the CDI BeanManager interface, the appropriate BeanManager object can be found using the name java:comp/BeanManager.
-For all application components that have access to the CDI BeanManager.
-For all application components that have access to the CDI BeanManager.
-For all application components that have access to the CDI BeanManager.
-For all application components that have access to the CDI BeanManager.
-For all application components that have access to the CDI BeanManager.
-For all application components that have access to the APIs, the appropriate Validator and ValidatorFactory objects can be found using the names java:comp/Validator and java:comp/ValidatorFactory respectively.
+For all application components that have access to the Validation APIs, the appropriate Validator and ValidatorFactory objects can be found using the names java:comp/Validator and java:comp/ValidatorFactory respectively.